How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 - Repeat 10 times

-Generally, these exercises require little equipment-just a sturdy chair and occasionally small weights or a pillow.
-Ultimately, performing these movements regularly will help maintain independence and improve everyday function.
+Most of these exercises require only a sturdy chair.
+Optional items that can enhance your routine include light dumbbells, resistance bands, or a small pillow.
+Performing these movements regularly will help maintain your independence and improve everyday function.

-A stable core forms the foundation of better balance and movement control, even when mobility is limited.
-Beyond strengthening limbs, these exercises target your body’s center to improve everyday stability.
+A stable core is the foundation for better balance and movement control, even when mobility is limited.
+Beyond strengthening limbs, these exercises target your body's center to improve everyday stability.

 Seated torso twists